Understanding Guardianship And Conservatorship

 Our certified elder law lawyers view guardianship as a last resort, when, due to Alzheimer’s, dementia, Parkinson’s or other mental deficiencies, no other alternative is available.
 Rushing someone into guardianship without that person’s cooperation can make the process difficult and complex as well as pit child against parent and/or other siblings.
 In New Jersey, the sole legal ground for seeking guardianship over another person is incapacity.
 Previously, the statute used the word “incompetency.”
 Changing the term to incapacity was a conscious effort by legislators to make the guardianship concept less derogatory and demeaning.
 New Jersey is a recognized leader among states in modernizing guardianship concepts to be less restrictive.
 Part of this effort led to the introduction of limited guardianships.

 It is possible to avoid the need for guardianship by establishing a power of attorney while competent.

-For more than 44 years, Macri Law Group in East Hanover has provided help and guidance to clients who serve as or need caretakers or guardians for a spouse or family member.
+For more than 44 years, Macri & Associates, LLC in East Hanover has provided help and guidance to clients who serve as or need caretakers or guardians for a spouse or family member.

 A Time-Consuming And Expensive Process